dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

 11. But how do you calculate that cost ? there are two approaches to that
 ![image](https://github.com/user-attachments/assets/7a80392d-b40f-40e3-9b4c-ae5f6c2b0f5c)

-# Logic behind each Python Code and what is Logit function in Linear Regression
+# Logic behind each Python Code and how imbalanced data is fixed in Linear Regression or other ML Models
- There is 3 ways to get cost of misclassification.
+ 1. There is 3 ways to get cost of misclassification.
 Domain Expert provides the cost(Not needed for this course),Balanced weight Ratio (code is in notebook) and Cross-validation: find cost as hyper-parameter (code is in notebook)

-5. In notebook,There are 2 ways in which we can introduce cost into the learning function of the algorithm with Scikit-learn:
+2. In notebook,There are 2 ways in which we can introduce cost into the learning function of the algorithm with Scikit-learn:

 Defining the class_weight parameter for those estimators that allow it, when we set the estimator Passing a sample_weight vector with the weights for every single observation, when we fit the estimator.